github/branch-deploy/README.md

 Here are a few alternate ways you can invoke commands:

 - `.deploy noop staging` - Invoke a "noop" deployment to the staging environment
-- `.deploy development` - Invoke a "development" deployment to the staging environment (notice how you can omit the "to" keyword)
+- `.deploy development` - Invoke a deployment to the development environment (notice how you can omit the "to" keyword)
-- `.deploy to development` - Invoke a "development" deployment to the staging environment (with the "to" keyword)
+- `.deploy to development` - Invoke a deployment to the development environment (with the "to" keyword)
 - `.deploy` - Uses the default environment (usually "production")

 ## Testing Locally 🔨